flupes/RTClib/README.md

-This is a fork of JeeLab's fantastic real time clock library for Arduino.
+This is a fork of Adafruit fork of JeeLab's fantastic real time clock library for Arduino ;-)

+The goal is to expose `date2days` and provide some extra operators.

 For details on using this library with an RTC module like the DS1307, PCF8523, or DS3231, see the guide at: https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/overview